ahemaid/KGraphX/README.md

 Fuseki Server Installation
 -----------------
 1. You can download the latest version normally under their [website](https://jena.apache.org/download/index.cgi) or download Fuseki server with the following command for Linux machines.
-For windows, the website has a windows version [here](https://dlcdn.apache.org/jena/binaries/apache-jena-fuseki-4.8.0.zip) :
+For Windows, the website has a Windows version [here](https://dlcdn.apache.org/jena/binaries/apache-jena-fuseki-4.8.0.zip) :
 ```
 wget https://downloads.apache.org/jena/binaries/apache-jena-fuseki-4.8.0.tar.gz
 ```
 2. Extract the compressed file.
-3. Find location of “apache-jena-fuseki-4.8.0”.
+3. Find the location of “apache-jena-fuseki-4.8.0”.
-4. Login to the terminal under the extracted folder.
+4. Log in to the terminal under the extracted folder.
-5. Run Fuseki, use the following command:
+5. Run Fuseki and use the following command:
 ```
 ./fusekiserver --update --mem --port=3030 /dataset
 ```
-6. Fuseki server GUI is accessible at http://localhost:3030/
+6. Fuseki server GUI is accessible at http://localhost:3030/ and as a default "dataset" will be used.
+Please remember to use it when exporting RDF/RDFS to the Fuseki server.

 <!-- **Contact FTeam**: ids-appstore@fit.fraunhofer.de
  -->